Install and Configure App Tester

 Here's how you set it up on your device:

-- For installing and launching the IAP App Tester follow the instructions on how to Run Your App on Vega Virtual Device or Fire TV Stick.
+- To install and launch the IAP App Tester, follow the instructions on how to Run Your App on Vega Virtual Device or Fire TV Stick.

 Installing on a Fire TV device